astropy/astropy-APEs/APE3.rst

       created with, so we can't update it when astropy is updated.

-Unrelated to the system itself, but to how it's been used thus far, it is confusing to find the configuration items from Python, since many are defined rather "deep" within the subpackages.
-For example, we have `cosmology.core.DEFAULT_COSMOLOGY` instead of `cosmology.DEFAULT_COSMOLOGY`.
-All of these configuration items should be moved to the `config` namespace within each subpackage.
+Unrelated to the system itself, but to how it's been used thus far, it is difficult to find the configuration items using introspection in Python, since many are defined rather "deep" within the subpackages.
+For example, we have ``cosmology.core.DEFAULT_COSMOLOGY`` instead of ``cosmology.DEFAULT_COSMOLOGY``.
+All of these configuration items should be moved to the ``config`` namespace within each subpackage.
+To use this example, ``cosmology.config.DEFAULT_COSMOLOGY``.

 Branches and pull requests
 --------------------------